 Pursuing a more frugal lifestyle

 For those who have embraced the minimalist lifestyle, pursuing frugality can be a sacrifice.
-This is because they have fewer possessions to begin with, and they may already be living on a tight budget.
+This is because they have fewer things to begin with, and they may already be living on a tight budget.

 In addition, they would likely forego some of the conveniences that they have become accustomed to, such as streaming services and subscription boxes.
 While this may not be a big deal for some, it can be a significant sacrifice for others.